harshadixit12/service-catalog-api/readme.md

 Why SQLite?
 Easy to set up and use for development, and to mock in tests as well.

+## Assumptions
+This has been built on the following assumptions -
+1. The API will be read heavy
+2. Service for managing users and organizations (ie customers that use the service catalog API) will be built and integrated later.
+Therefore, we are okay with mocking the user and organization for our implementation
+3. Middleware for authorization / authentication will be implemented and integrated later
+4. Access control (ie read / write access for certain users) will be built and implemented later
+5. We have not set up a scalable RDS, and are okay with a lightweight DB like SQLite for this implementation

-# Terminology
+## Terminology
 1. Organization
 A company that is a customer of our API, and has multiple users belonging to it.

 2. User
 A human user, who belongs to an organization, and can access the services in the organization.

 3. Service
 Services belongs to an organisation which is our customer.
 Each service has a unique ID, name, description, and versions.
 4. Version
 A service can have multiple versions, one or more being active at the same time.
 Each version has a name, and belongs to one service.

-## Assumptions
-This has been built on the following assumptions -
-1. The service will be read heavy
-2. Service for managing users and organizations (ie customers that use the service catalog API) will be built and integrated later.
-Therefore, we are okay with mocking the user and organization for our implementation
-3. Middleware for authorization / authentication will be implemented and integrated later
-4. Access control (ie read / write access for certain users) will be built and implemented later
-5. We have not set up a scalable RDS, and are okay with a lightweight DB like SQLite for this implementation

 ## Project Structure
 ```